I5UCC/VRCTextboxOSC/README.md

 # <img src="https://user-images.githubusercontent.com/40323669/192174553-d4d38974-3da4-4b9b-b459-042e27a9c25b.png" width="32" height="32"> VRCTextboxOSC

 An OSC application to communicate with VRChats new "Text Chatbox" system.
 This can directly replace the in game Keyboard for the Chat box and update it in real time!
-(With a bit of a delay tho) <br><br>
+(With a bit of a delay tho) <br>

 Features:
 - Auto update